 Instructions

-- Prepare remoulade sauce: Mix mayonnaise, Creole mustard, paprika, Cajun seasoning, pickle juice, hot sauce, and garlic in a medium bowl.
+- Mix mayonnaise, Creole mustard, paprika, Cajun seasoning, pickle juice, hot sauce, and garlic in a medium bowl.
 Refrigerate until ready to serve.

-- Make the egg rolls: In a large skillet heat vegetable oil to 375 F degrees.
+- In a large skillet heat vegetable oil to 375 F degrees.
 While the oil is heating, crack an egg in a small bowl and whisk for egg wash.

 - Lay out one egg roll wrapper with a corner pointed toward you.
 Place 4 tablespoons of the boudin mixture in the center.
 Brush a thin layer of egg wash along the edge.
 Fold two of the corners together to make a triangle, fold the sides in and then roll tightly, sealing the edges with egg wash to seal.
 Repeat until all egg rolls are complete.